johann-solo/oliveandmango.github.io/site/content/blog/2018-07-11-chocolate-dipped-tahini-shortbread-cookies.md

 </br>
 </br>

-They are truly simple to make.
+These cookies are truly simple to make.
 They have a high fat content like most shortbread cookies and therefore need to be refrigerated or placed in the freezer for a time before baking them, otherwise they are too soft to handle and roll.
 Once the batter is cold enough it’s quite easy to work with.
-I keep my batter in the fridge between batches baking if I’m making a few batches of them.
+I keep my batter in the fridge between baking each tray of them.
 </br>
 </br>
 ![Chocolate Dipped Tahini Shortbread Cookies](images/uploads/2018_07_12_dipped_tahini_shortbread_cookies_5.jpg)